I am reposting these chapters. As I began to reread this with the intent upon finishing, there were errors that I could not overlook.

 Shaking himself out of whatever stupor he was in he asked, "But your last name isn't Snape."

 "Oh, it is.
 I just go by Kirby, my maiden name, here.
-It would be too confusing to have two Professor Snapes," she explained.
+I was already established as 'Ms. Kirby' by the time we married.
+Also, it would be too confusing to have two Professor Snapes," she explained.

-After a few cookies she made appear, she walked the three to the door.
+After a few cookies, which she made appear to cheer the boys up, she walked the three to the door.
 Before they left, however, she hugged Ron and Harry, "Thank you for defending me."

 They both blushed and nodded as they left.